ARM-software/psa-api/index.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# PSA Certified API Specifications
+# PSA Certified APIs

-This is the official place for the latest published documents of the PSA Certified API.
+This is the official place for the latest published documents of the PSA Certified APIs.

-Specification source files, updates, and discussions, as well as reference headers and example code, can be found in the associated [PSA Certified API GitHub project][psa-api-gh].
+Specification source files, updates, and discussions, as well as reference headers and example code, can be found in the associated [PSA Certified APIs GitHub project][psa-api-gh].

-Test suites to verify a correct implementation can be found in the [PSA Certified API Test suites][psa-api-ats].
+Test suites to verify a correct implementation can be found in the [PSA Certified APIs Test suites][psa-api-ats].

 [psa-api-gh]:       https://github.com/arm-software/psa-api
 [psa-api-ats]:      https://github.com/ARM-software/psa-arch-tests/tree/main/api-tests/dev_apis